Willy Adames Player Props: Brewers vs. Pirates

 Willy Adames At The Plate

+- Adames has reached base via a hit in 33 games this year (of 60 played), and had multiple hits in 10 of those games.

-- He has homered in 10 games this season (16.9%), leaving the park in 4% of his trips to the dish.
+- In 16.7% of his games this season, he has gone deep, and 3.9% of his trips to the plate.

-- Adames has an RBI in 17 of 59 games this season, with multiple RBI in six of them.
-He has also driven in three or more of his team's runs in four contests.
+- Adames has had at least one RBI in 28.3% of his games this season (17 of 60), with more than one RBI six times (10.0%).
+He has also been responsible for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.